devsecops-workshop/workshop-guide/content/5-gitops/_index.md

   - Modify `namespaces` to `workshop-prod`
   - Click **save**
 - Create App
+  - Click the `manage your applications` icon on the left
+  - Click **Create Application**
   - Application name : workshop
   - Project : default
-  - Repo URL : https://repository-gitea.apps.{YOUR DOMAIN}.com/gitea/openshift-gitops-getting-started.git (replacing {YOUR DOMAIN) so this matches your Gitea config repo)
+  - Repository URL: Copy the URL of your repo from Gitea.
+It should resemble `https://repository-gitea.apps.{YOUR DOMAIN}.com/gitea/openshift-gitops-getting-started.git`
-  - Path : environments/dev
+  - Path: environments/dev
   - Cluster URL : https://kubernetes.default.svc
-  - Namespace : workshop-prod
+  - Namespace: workshop-prod
-  - ENABLE AUTO-SYNC
+  - Set **SYNC POLICY** to `Automatic`
   - Click **Create**
 - In the **NAMESPACES** filter in the bottom left filter to `workspace-prod`
 - Watch the resources (Deployment, Service, Route) get rolled out to the namespace `workshop-prod`.
 Notice we have also scaled our app to 2 pods in the prod stage as we want some HA.

 Our complete prod stage is now configured and controlled though GitOps.
 But how do we now tell ArgoCD that there is a new version of our app to deploy?
 Well, we will add a step to our build pipeline updating the config repo.
-Since ArgoCD permanently watches this repo it will react to a chnage immediately.
+Since ArgoCD permanently watches this repo it will react to a changes immediately.

 It is also possible to update the repo with a Pull request.
 Then you have an approval process for your prod deployment.

 Let's add a new custom Tekton task that can push to a git repo
-- In the namespace `workshop-int` switch to Administrator Perspective > Pipelines > Tasks > New Task
+- In the namespace `workshop-int` switch to the Administrator Perspective and go to **Pipelines > Tasks > Create Task**
-- And enter
+- Replace the YAML definition with the following and click **Create**:
 ```yaml
 apiVersion: tekton.dev/v1beta1
 kind: Task